aaltonewmedia/learn.newmedia.dog/content/courses/audiovisual-studio-workshop/project/index.md

 {{<hint warning>}}
 If you want to use some music, use royalty-free music, so that we are able to publish it without any issues.
 {{</hint>}}

+### PDF

+{{<hint info>}}
+In addition, please provide a .pdf file that has the following mimimum information:

+1) Name of your project
+2) 1-2 paragraphs of general description of what your project is about. ***If you give me permission to publish your documentation video, this will be public together with the video.***
+3) Also answer these questions in the .pdf file:
+  - Can we publish the video and the project description on this site [or on the project archive site.](https://newmedia.dog/)?
+  - In what way would you like us to write your name if you give the permission to publish it?
+  - Would you like us to add a link to your website, social media profile, or some other website below the video?
+{{</hint>}}

+{{<hint warning>}}
+Additional information:

+Your pdf can also include more detailed information:
+- sketches, process images, pictures
+{{</hint>}}

+### Project files

 ---